Kristinh21/design-history/app/posts/design-resources/2020-10-16-journey-of-an-epic.md

 ### Understanding the epic
-* what are we doing it?
+* why are we doing it?
 * what is the end user impact?
 * who are the stakeholders?
 * how will we measure success?